PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 Open the SimplePlanets.unity scene and add a gameObject called "Planet" (Make sure it is in the center of the world!) then attach the `SimplePlanet` component script and assign the material.
 Also create a gameObject to act as the player, so the terrain can generate around it.

-Before you hit play make sure to change the chunkNum variable in Data.cs to a low number like 15 or you will be waiting a long time for all those Jobs to run.
+Before you hit play make sure to change the chunkNum variable in Data.cs to a lower number like 15 or you will be waiting a long time for all those Jobs to finish running.
 Now if you hit play you should see a planet!
 Move the player gameObject around to see the terrain regenerate.

+# Player controller and planet orientation

 TODO finish Mock tutorial in The-Teaching-Handbook repo TODO add planetary gravity and orientation